TalKamr/personal/README.md

 Swift for app dev

-C# to integrate wtih Visual C and C++ for speedy scripting
+C# to integrate wtih Visual C and C++ for speedy scripting in gameDev

 mySQL for database integration